Physics

 Protons carry a positive electrical charge, electrons carry a negative

-protons and neutrons cluster together in the central part of the atom,
+The protons and neutrons cluster together in the central part of

-called the nucleus, and the electrons 'orbit' the nucleus.
-A particular
+the atom, called the nucleus, and the electrons 'orbit' the nucleus.

 Atomic Number :

-of neutral charge, the atomic number is also equal to the number of
+atom of neutral charge, the atomic number is also equal to the number

 Elements